Gemstone: Characteristics and classification

 Gemstones are classified into different groups, species, and varieties.
 For example, ruby is the red variety of the species corundum, while any other color of corundum is considered sapphire.
-Other examples are the emerald (green), aquamarine (blue), red beryl (red), goshenite (colorless), heliodor (yellow), and morganite (pink), which are all varieties of the mineral species beryl.
+Other examples of beryl varieties include emerald (green), aquamarine (blue), red beryl (red), goshenite (colorless), heliodor (yellow), and morganite (pink).

-Gems are characterized in terms of refractive index, dispersion, specific gravity, hardness, cleavage, fracture and luster.
+Gems are characterized in terms of their color (hue, tone and saturation), optical phenomena, luster, refractive index, birefringence, dispersion, specific gravity, hardness, cleavage, and fracture.
 They may exhibit pleochroism or double refraction.
 They may have luminescence and a distinctive absorption spectrum.

-Material or flaws within a stone may be present as inclusions.

 Gemstones may also be classified in terms of their "water".
 This is a recognized grading of the gem's luster, transparency, or "brilliance".
 Very transparent gems are considered "first water", while "second" or "third water" gems are those of a lesser transparency.
+Additionally, material or flaws within a stone may be present as inclusions.

 Value

 Gemstones have no universally accepted grading system.
 Diamonds are graded using a system developed by the Gemological Institute of America (GIA) in the early 1950s.
 Historically, all gemstones were graded using the naked eye.
 The GIA system included a major innovation: the introduction of 10x magnification as the standard for grading clarity.
 Other gemstones are still graded using the naked eye (assuming 20/20 vision).

 A mnemonic device, the "four Cs" (color, cut, clarity, and carats), has been introduced to help describe the factors used to grade a diamond.
 With modification, these categories can be useful in understanding the grading of all gemstones.
 The four criteria carry different weights depending upon whether they are applied to colored gemstones or to colorless diamonds.
 In diamonds, the cut is the primary determinant of value, followed by clarity and color.
-The ideal cut diamond will sparkle, to break down light into its constituent rainbow colors (dispersion), chop it up into bright little pieces (scintillation), and deliver it to the eye (brilliance).
+An ideally cut diamond will sparkle, to break down light into its constituent rainbow colors (dispersion), chop it up into bright little pieces (scintillation), and deliver it to the eye (brilliance).
 In its rough crystalline form, a diamond will do none of these things; it requires proper fashioning and this is called "cut".
 In gemstones that have color, including colored diamonds, the purity, and beauty of that color is the primary determinant of quality.

 Physical characteristics that make a colored stone valuable are color, clarity to a lesser extent (emeralds will always have a number of inclusions), cut, unusual optical phenomena within the stone such as color zoning (the uneven distribution of coloring within a gem) and asteria (star effects).
-Ancient Greeks, for example, greatly valued asteria gemstones, which they regarded as powerful love charms, and Helen of Troy was supposed to have worn star-corundum.